1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 The 1878 Morgan Silver Dollar represents one historic year of America’s most beloved silver dollar series, featuring an unprecedented diversity of varieties that fundamentally shaped numismatic collecting.
 This first-year issue witnessed unprecedented design evolution as the U.S. Mint experimented with eagle tail feather counts, breast contours, and arrow feather arrangements across multiple die revisions.

-1878 Roosevelt Morgan Silver Dollar Varieties:
+1878 Morgan Silver Dollar Varieties:

 • 1878 8TF Morgan Silver Dollar: Original eight tail feather design, scarce in gem grades, first Morgan reverse type.